How to Qualify for Settlement Loans

 - Not all lawsuits are eligible for a pre-settlement funding.

-- Lawsuit funding is not regulated like other types of financing.
+- Lawsuit funding is often not regulated like other types of financing.

 Understanding Simple vs Compounding Rates

 It always costs money to borrow funds, and pre-settlement funding is no different.
-You’ll see one of two types of rates charged on your borrowed funds, which can drastically change how much you owe once you actually receive your lawsuit settlement.
-Here’s an explanation of each one and what to expect.
+You’ll see one of two types of rates charged on your borrowed funds, which can drastically change how much you owe once you receive your lawsuit settlement.

 Simple rates: Interest is only charged on the amount you finance.

 Compounding rates: Interest is added to your balance and compounds.
 That means each time new interest is charged, it applies to any previously accrued interest.
-The longer it takes to repay the financed amount, the less money you’ll have leftover.
+This makes a significant difference, especially if your lawsuit drags on for years.

 Pre-settlement Funding Alternatives

 When you’re going through a lawsuit as a plaintiff, you might feel like pre-settlement funding is the only way to navigate your finances while you’re waiting out the legal system.
-But there are a few other options to consider as well.
+But there are a few other options to consider.

-Help from family and friends: Social media makes it easy to ask for help from family and friends, without having to put yourself out there with one-on-one conversations.
+Help from family and friends: Social media makes it easier to ask for help from family and friends, potentially avoiding awkward conversations.
 Setting up a GoFundMe account, for instance, allows you to communicate your needs (such as paying for medical expenses) and receive funds from your community.

 FAQ